obsolism/obsolism/icons.md

 It's less directly offensive than the Inverted Cross and has been depicted numerous times in popular media and culture.
-While the popularity and beauty of this symbol may tempt you into using it to represent Obsolism, this is forbidden as the Church has its own icon, the Obsolist Cross.
-Alternatively, it *is* encouraged to use this where the symbol is not the focus or primary element of an art piece or document.
+While the popularity and beauty of this symbol may tempt you into using it to represent Obsolism, this is forbidden as the Church has its own icon, the [Obsolist Cross](#The-Obsolist-Cross).
+Alternatively, it *is* encouraged to use this symbol alongside the Obsolist Cross or where it is not intended to directly represent the Church.